senesha16/senesha16/README.md

-# Hi there 👋 I'm Keara Begino
+# Hi there 👋 I'm Keara

 🎓 A **Bachelor of Science in Information Technology** student with a specialization in **Mobile and Web Application** at *National University – Lipa City Campus*.
 Currently a **Junior Student** passionate about building impactful and user-friendly applications.